 Each case is unique, and the actions that each party, attorney, witness, judge and juror may take during the case is highly unpredictable.
-Such unpredictability rattles clients and opposing parties.
-However, good attorneys tend to relish the challenge.
-And while the particular actions within each case are unpredictable, cases tend to consist of the following identifiable phases.
+Such unpredictability rattles some clients and opposing parties.
+However, good attorneys relish the challenge.
+And while actions within each case are unpredictable, cases tend to consist of the following identifiable phases.

 The Pleadings Phase

-The primary objective of the Pleading Phase is to identify the issues (called ‘causes of action’) that the court will determine.
-This stage is particularly critical to the plaintiff.
-If the plaintiff fails to plead an issue that he or she wants the court to determine, the party waives the issue, with limited exceptions.
-Similarly, if a defendant fails to raise certain defenses to one of the causes of action pled by the plaintiff, the defense is generally waived.
+The primary objective of the Pleading Phase is to identify and allege the issues (called ”causes of action”) that the court will determine.
+If the plaintiff, the person who first files a claim in court in a document called a complaint, fails to plead an issue that he or she wants the court to determine related to the cause of action which is pled, the plaintiff may waive the issue, with some exceptions.
+Similarly, if a defendant fails to raise certain defenses to a cause of action pled by the plaintiff, the defense is generally waived.
+A defendant may also allege any claims he or she has against the plaintiff and other defendants named in a complaint and related claims against persons who were not named in the complaint.

-Once the complaint is prepared, we file it with the court along with several other documents.
-Then neutral third-parties are employed to serve the documents on the defendants.
+Once the complaint is prepared, we file it with the court along with other required documents.
+Then neutral third-parties are employed to serve the complaint on the defendants.
 Generally, the law requires that the complaint and related documents be placed directly into the hands of the defendants.
-Some defendants will try to hide to delay or even avoid the lawsuit.
-In some instances, this can be a very time-consuming process for plaintiffs.
+If a client is a defendant who has a claim against someone who is not a party to the suit, a third-party claim may be filed, and the same process must be followed.
+Some defendants and third parties will try to hide to delay or even avoid the lawsuit.
+In some instances, this can be a very time-consuming process.
+If a client is a defendant who has a claim against the plaintiff a counterclaim against the plaintiff is filed and can be served directly on the plaintiff.

 The Discovery Phase

-Usually, the party from which discovery is demanded will assert that the party demanding the information is not entitled to it.
-As a result, the Discovery Phase often requires many hearings in front of the judge to determine to which discovery each party is entitled.
+Often, the party from whom discovery is demanded will assert that the party demanding the information is not entitled to it.
+As a result, the Discovery Phase often requires many hearings in front of the judge or a magistrate to determine to which discovery each party is entitled.
 This is usually a time-consuming effort, and the court has broad discretion to decide which information a party will be given.

 The Settlement Phase